jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 Websites that support the open web should use progressive enhancement to allow their content to be available when JavaScript is disabled or when their article pages are accessed via curl.

+The open web could mean that publishers have the ability to change the look of their websites to be anything that they want.
+No limitations on theming.

+The open web might mean that publishers can change the software that produces their website.
+For example, authors could modify their code to support the Textile markup language in addition to Markdown.
+No limitations on programming.

+The open web might mean that publishers only use a simple text editor to create static HTML pages, and they can markup their web pages anyway they desire.
+Authors can create and update their pages locally on their laptops, tablets, etc. and upload them to their web servers.
+Or they can log onto their servers to create and update their web pages.

+The open web may mean that publishers have nearly unlimited flexibility.
+The authors rarely encounter a wall that cannot be knocked down.

+That's my beginning definition of the open web.
+But the open web vs silo debate probably means different things to different people.

-But I read blogs that do not use a domain name, except for what Blogger provides, which is like yoursitename.blogspot.com.
-Is that the open web or a silo?
-People who use Medium, WordPress, Tumblr, and Blogger without domain name mapping have carved out their own spaces on the internet.
-That feels like the open web to me.
-Maybe the open web vs silo debate means different things to different people.
+I read blogs that do not use a domain name, except for what Blogger provides, which would be `yoursitename.blogspot.com.` Is that the open web or a silo?

+People who use Medium, WordPress, Tumblr, and Blogger without domain name mapping have carved out their own web spaces on the internet.
+That feels somewhat like the open web to me.

+But those users have little to no access to modify the source code that creates their websites.
+Authors can make theme changes, but mostly, those users are walled in to what those services provide by default.
+And that may be good enough for those publishers.

 * [tweet](https://mobile.twitter.com/kevinmarks/status/784330241049100288?p=p) by Indieweb developer: